awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/how-it-works.md

 AWS IoT Greengrass Version 2 consists of the following elements:
 + **Software distributions**
-  + The Greengrass nucleus component, which is the minimum installation of the AWS IoT Greengrass Core software\.
+  + The [Greengrass nucleus component](greengrass-nucleus-component.md), which is the minimum installation of the AWS IoT Greengrass Core software\.
 This component manages deployments, orchestration, and lifecycle management of Greengrass components\.
-  + Additional optional components provided by AWS that integrate with services, protocols, and software\.
+  + Additional optional [AWS\-provided components](public-components.md) that integrate with services, protocols, and software\.
+  + [Greengrass development tools](greengrass-development-tools.md), which you can use to create, test, build, publish, and deploy custom Greengrass components\.
-  + The AWS IoT Device SDK, which contains the interprocess communication \(IPC\) SDK and the Greengrass discovery SDK for client devices\.
+  + The AWS IoT Device SDK, which contains the [interprocess communication \(IPC\) library](interprocess-communication.md) for custom Greengrass components and the [Greengrass discovery library](greengrass-discover-api.md) for client devices\.
-  + The Stream Manager SDK\.
+  + The Stream Manager SDK, which you can use to [manage data streams](manage-data-streams.md) on core devices\.
 + **Cloud service**
   + AWS IoT Greengrass V2 API
   + AWS IoT Greengrass V2 console